 Victoria in Charlotte Dacre's Gothic novel Zofloya; or, The Moor poisons her husband to free herself to pursue his brother Henriquez, and then murders Henriquez's beloved in order to get rid of the competition.

 In the Dragonlance series, Kitiara Uth Matar decides her romantic rival, the elven princess Laurana, is too beautiful to let live and plots to kill her.
 Kitiara ambushes Laurana in the city of Tarsis and with the help of the sivak draconian, Slith, manages to subdue the elfmaid but is then driven off before she can actually kill Laurana.
 Later on Kitiara succeeds in kidnapping Laurana and is about to have her subjected to a Fate Worse Than Death when their mutual love interest, Tanis Half-Elven, rescues Laurana.
 Tanis then chooses Laurana over Kitiara mainly out of disgust over Kit's attempts at killing her rival.

-The House of Night: Occurs twice.
-The first time it's adult vampyre Loren Blake in Chosen, and at the end of Tempted, Zoey's human boyfriend Heath gets the axe as well.
+Done twice.
+The first time, it's adult vampyre Loren Blake in Chosen, and at the end of Tempted, Zoey's human boyfriend Heath gets the axe as well.

-It's also Dallas's motivation to kill Rephaim.
+In-story, it's Dallas's motivation to try and kill Rephaim.
 "I'm gonna fry him.
 And then whatever weird control he has over you is gonna be gone.
 You and me can be together, and I won't tell shit about what happened here, as long as you're my girl."

 The Sorrows of Young Werther plays with this trope a bit - Werther considers playing it straight and killing Albert, realizes he can't, and then inverts it by killing himself instead.